 Digital Collaboration is when professionals work together by leveraging online/digital mediums such as a SaaS platform.
 Rather than working together using traditional collaborative methods, they can rely on digital tools to address and communicate their collaborative needs in order to fulfill them.
 Digital collaboration allows professionals to collaborate with other professionals in their departments or other departments.

 Digital Collaboration has become more popular now than ever.
-The rise of the pandemic taught businesses that the only way to stay afloat with their business operations is by using digital collaboration tools to stay in game.
+The rise of the pandemic taught businesses that the only way to stay afloat with their business operations is by using digital collaboration tools to stay in the game.
 During the pandemic, most businesses (especially IT-based businesses) were able to work effectively by utilizing digital collaboration tools.

 New-age organizations are now adopting digital collaboration to supplement their daily operations.
 Also, remotely-operating organizations are more likely to practice digital collaboration by using video conferencing platforms and managing project requirements by using project management tools.